-HAKUBA is located just three hours west of Tokyo.
+HAKUBA ski resort is located amongst the Japanese Alps, of the Nagano prefecture and can be access from Tokyo in just over three hours.
 Having played host to the 1998 Winter Olympics, Hakuba is one of the largest and most respected resorts in Japan.

-Hakuba Valley consists of nine ski areas including; Hakuba Goryu, Hakuba 47, Happo One, Hakuba Iwatake, Tsugaike Kogen, Hakuba Norikura, Hakuba Cortina, Jigatake and Kashimayari, this huge resort offers some of the steepest, challenging and expansive terrain in Japan.
-With an average snowfall of 10 metres per season, it's no wonder that Hakuba is a hugely popular snow destination.
-For 2019-20, Hakuba is Epic.
+Hakuba Valley consists of ten ski areas including; Hakuba Goryu, Hakuba 47, Happo One, Hakuba Iwatake, Tsugaike Kogen, Hakuba Norikura, Hakuba Cortina, Jigatake, Sanosaka and Kashimayari, this huge resort offers some of the steepest, challenging and expansive terrain in Japan.
+With an average snowfall of 10+ metres per season, it's no wonder that Hakuba is a hugely popular snow destination.
+For 2020-21, Hakuba is Epic.

 Hakuba Snow & Weather Forecast